bvberkum/htcache/main.rst

 branches
-    master (current)
-        - Follows new_stable
-        - Not in use.
-Is in a unfinished merge with 0.3.
-        - FIXME: needs a lot of merging to get this right again dev
+    dev
         - New reintegration of previous branches
         - Now also running on iris (old debian) but with more errors.